 Originally appeared in VERC Collective in Feb 24, 2003 and archived in TWHL since August 1, 2008.
-Here is the text as it appears in TWHL.

 (this article is presented as written for and published at Stomped.com, March 16th, 2001)

 Robin Walker is the co-creator of the original Team Fortress mod for Quake.
 He was hired by Valve Software in 1998 and helped to design the company's official Half-Life mod Team Fortress Classic.
 He is now helping to design Valve's next announced game, Team Fortress 2.